GeorgeWebDevCy/tcnapp-connector/readme.txt

 * **Black (Elite)** – ฿2,000: leadership renewal tier with continued THB125 passive income from downline activity.

 Adjust these figures from **TCN Platform → Membership Defaults** if your deployment uses bespoke pricing; the plugin will continue syncing WooCommerce products and the TCNApp catalogue defaults unless changed.

+== Developer Notes ==
+* Review [`docs/TCN_PLATFORM_REFERENCE.md`](docs/TCN_PLATFORM_REFERENCE.md) for a function-by-function and endpoint reference covering hooks, parameters, authentication, and example payloads.
+* The bundled [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) polls GitHub for releases.
+Override the repository URL or branch with the `TCN_PLATFORM_UPDATE_REPOSITORY_URL` and `TCN_PLATFORM_UPDATE_REPOSITORY_BRANCH` constants or their filters to point to another source.
+* Services bootstrap via the lightweight `TCN\Platform\Plugin` container so modules can decide which features run on each request.

 == Frequently Asked Questions ==
 = How do automatic updates work? =